Narnach/brightcontent/README.md

 ## Deprecated

+This fork addressess Rails v6.x compatibility in order to help migrate a project from Rails v5.2 to v6.x and Ruby 2.7, before migration to another admin panel.
+It has dropped Rails v4 support as well as pre-Ruby 2.5 support.

 Brightcontent is deprecated.
 We will only support this project for as far as it suits our own needs.
 If you're looking for a Rails admin panel to use, you might want to look [here](https://www.ruby-toolbox.com/categories/rails_admin_interfaces).

 [![Gem Version](https://badge.fury.io/rb/brightcontent.svg)](http://badge.fury.io/rb/brightcontent)